-1. Planned as part of our pre-job planning activities (i.e., hold points), or at pre-defined step(s) in a task or phase(s) in a job.

-2. Prompted during job execution (i.e., triggers).
+- 1. Planned as part of our pre-job planning activities (i.e., hold points), or - 2.
+Prompted during job execution (i.e., triggers).

-Hold points are like stop signs - literally planned interrupters
+Hold points are like stop signs - literally planned interrupters at predefined step(s) in a task or phase(s) in a job.

-- Task level matrix is designed as an interrupter, to pull people together, to discuss and plan before acting. - A critical procedure with built in hold point verification point (maybe requiring second set of eyes or endorsement) required before proceeding. - A hold point is used to determine if all necessary steps have been executed and necessary safeguards are in place before the point of no return. i.e., immediately before the first break of process piping, work is paused to verify energy sources are properly isolated, non-essential personnel have left the area, required PPE is worn, etc.
+- Task level matrix is designed as an interrupter, to pull people together, to discuss and plan before acting.

+- A critical procedure with built in hold point verification point (maybe requiring second set of eyes or endorsement) required before proceeding.

+- A hold point is used to determine

+if all necessary steps have

+been executed and necessary

+safeguards are in place before

+the point of no return. i.e.,

+immediately before the first

+break of process piping, work is

+paused to verify energy sources

+are properly isolated, nonessential personnel have left the

+area, required PPE is worn, etc.

-Triggers are like lightning bolts - prompted interrupters used to guide us to pause or stop work; they could occur at any time and require pre-planning.
+- Triggers are like lightning bolts

+prompted interrupters used

+to guide us to pause or stop

+work; they could occur at any

+time and require pre-planning.

-- A trigger can be observable actions or reactions, a recognized thought or perceptions, or change. i.e., personnel standing in the line of fire, faulty equipment, manufacturer recommendations - Consider critical safe guard (CSG) a specific piece of equipment and controls that are vital to either prevent or mitigate a high consequence process safety incident that could result in multiple fatalities (i.e., BLEVE or tank boilover). - if a CSG could be impacted from work which you are involved in, CSG should be a trigger, to engage slow thinking and have a discussion with Imperial operations to understand what mitigations are required before proceeding
+- A trigger can be observable actions or reactions, a recognized thought or perceptions, or change. i.e., personnel standing in the line of fire, faulty equipment, manufacturer recommendations.

+- Consider critical safe guard (CSG)

+a specific piece of equipment and controls that are vital to either prevent or mitigate a high consequence process safety incident that could result in multiple fatalities (i.e., BLEVE or tank boilover). - If a CSG could be impacted from work which you are involved in, CSG should be a trigger, to engage slow thinking and have a discussion with Imperial operations to understand what mitigations are required before proceeding